• Recipes

 The potatoes and onions are allowed to cool completely before the addition of the sliced carrots, pickles, ham, and mayo.

 To be honest I don't know if the pickles are pickled or fresh cucumber.
-We like sweet, pickled cucumber which works deliciously with the other ingredients.
+We like sweet bread and butter pickles which work deliciously with the other ingredients.
 So, I've gone with that choice and the resulting salad is truly unique, delicious, and a great change-up from my classic potato salad!

 So, let's cook!